metabase/metabase/docs/permissions/no-self-service-deprecation.md

 # Migrating from legacy permissions

-In Metabase 50, we overhauled our permissions system to make it more expressive and easier to reason about.
+In Metabase 50, we overhauled our data permissions system to make it more expressive and easier to reason about.
 This page explains what changed and why.

+The TL;DR: we split the old **Data access** setting into two settings: [View data](./data.md#can-view-data-permission) and [Create Queries](./data.md#create-queries-permissions)

 ## How Metabase migrated your permissions